serverless/event-gateway/examples/users-service/README.md

 It worked!
 You can try your `POST` and `DELETE` endpoints as well.

-You can reuse this same space across multiple services using different endpoint paths to allow for agility across your team.
+You can reuse this same Application URL across multiple services using different endpoint paths to allow for agility across your team.